MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 upper_bound <- Q3 + 1.5 * IQR_value
 ```

 2. **Verifying normality of distribution.** Many statistical tests used in GWAS assume that the data follows a normal distribution.
 Verifying and transforming the data to meet this assumption helps in obtaining valid and interpretable results.
-This step is not implemented in the pipeline currently as verifying normality should involve proper scientific judgment, especially with large datasets where many formal normality tests can be very sensitive.
+This step is currently implemented in the pipeline through a fromal normality test (Shapiro-Wilk test).
+However, especially with large datasets typical of GWAS analysis, many formal normality tests can be very sensitive, reducing their relevance.
+Therefore, one should use their judgement and investigate their own data to do this quality control properly.
 Further, when original data is not normally distributed, there are many possibilities regarding the transformations that can be applied and which need to consider experimental design.
 For example, one could wish to transform the phenotype data using logarithmic, square root, or inverse transformation, while the data may also be suited to add specific covariates and/or the transformation of these covariates.
-This step is therefore intentionally left out to the scientific judgment of the user.
+This step is therefore intentionally left out to the scientific judgement of the user.

 The normality of each numeric column is tested using the Shapiro-Wilk test (`shapiro.test()`) if the column has more than three values.
 The results of the normality tests are stored in a list and printed for review.
 The temporary `na_percentage` column, which was created for filtering purposes, is then dropped from the dataset using `select()`.
 The filtered data is returned, and it is saved to a file using `write.table()` for further use.
 The first few rows of the filtered data are displayed using `head()` to allow users to inspect the results.